 When troubleshooting CB issues, being able to measure resistance (or the lack thereof) allows us to determine if there are any shorts in our wiring, with the antenna and with our ground.
 Without understanding and being able to measure a circuit's resistance, it will be impossible to troubleshoot many CB issues that may arise.

 In order to measure resistance, you'll need a multimeter.
 Multimeters are used to measure a number of electrical components including resistance, voltage and amperage.
-A basic multimeter can be purchased for around $20 from any auto or hardware store.
-We strongly recommend buying one if you don't own one already, as they are very affordable and invaluable in troubleshooting a wide variety of automotive and electrical problems.
+We strongly recommend buying a basic multimeter if you don't own one already, as they are very affordable and invaluable in troubleshooting a wide variety of automotive and electrical problems.
 A basic analog multimeter is pictured below.

 Image 1 - A Basic Analog Multimeter